Shou Pu Erh

 Tea Farm

-The tea farmers live in the Bu Lang Shan region of Yunnan and belong to the Bu Lang ethnic minority.
-The right to harvest certain tea trees is passed down from generation to generation throughout all Pu Erh regions.
-The tea trees used for the production of this tea have likewise been tended by the same families for several generations.
-In Yunnan, Pu Erh tea trees are treated with great respect, which is why no pesticides or herbicides are ever used.
+The tea farmers live in the Bulang Shan region of Yunnan and belong to the Bulang ethnic group.
+In all Pu Erh regions, the rights to harvest selected tea trees are passed down from generation to generation.
+The tea trees used to produce this tea have likewise been in the care of these farming families for several generations.
+Pu Erh tea trees in Yunnan are treated with great respect and therefore not sprayed with herbicides or pesticides.

 Character